Classics

 Subject overview

-Pupils will begin Latin as part of the Figures (year 7) language carousel, or in Lower Grammar (year 9).
-Greek is also introduced in a taster course for Lower Grammar and each language is available at GCSE, A level and IB.
+Pupils who study the classical languages of Latin and Greek are uniquely able to gain direct access to the culture, history, literature and thought of civilisations which have inspired later generations.
 The languages are not easy, but Stonyhurst pupils have continually achieved excellent results: our pupils often enjoy the intellectual challenge!
 Pupils learn to read and appreciate original literature, engaging with cultures that have much in common with our own yet at the same time are very different.

 Where does Classics lead?